Sanger Read vs Reference — Clone Verification

 Align a Sanger read to a reference and get a pass / needs-review verification report.

 Confirm that a Sanger read matches the sequence you expected.
-Paste a read in FASTA (or upload an .ab1 trace and its base calls are extracted for you) together with the reference template; the tool aligns them end-to-end with a global Needleman–Wunsch alignment and produces a verification report — percent identity, every substitution, insertion and deletion with reference coordinates and HGVS-style notation, a colored side-by-side diff, and a clear pass / needs-review verdict.
+Paste a read in FASTA (or upload an .ab1 trace and its base calls are extracted for you) together with the reference template; the tool fits the read onto the reference and produces a verification report — percent identity over the region the read actually covers, how much of the reference that was, every substitution, insertion and deletion with reference coordinates and HGVS-style notation, a colored side-by-side diff, and a pass / needs-review / ambiguous-low-coverage verdict.
+Your data is never logged or stored, and the same verification is available via the REST API and the MCP server.
 It is the fast way to check a cloned construct or a mutagenesis product against its intended sequence before moving on.

 0 bp